eiasinprodhan/eiasinprodhan/README.md

 ## 🧠 About Me

-- 💻 I build full-stack applications using **Java, Spring Boot, Laravel, Angular, React**
+- 💻 I build full-stack applications using **Angular, React, PHP, Laravel, Java, Spring Boot**
 - 🚀 Always exploring better ways to write clean, scalable, and secure code
 - 🌱 Currently focused on mastering **Spring Boot** and advanced **Java backend**
 - 🤝 Open to collaboration on meaningful and challenging projects